1400s and Earlier - The Timucua Tribe in Lake County

 Map of Location of the Timucuan Tribes in Florida

-[Map of Location of the Timucuan Tribes in Florida]
+[Range of the Timucuan Tribes in Florida]

-The Timucua were the Native American people living in the Northeast and North Central portions of Florida, including what would become Lake County.
+The Timucua were the Native American people living in the Northeast and North Central portions of Florida , including what would become Lake County.

 Their name may have been derived from the Spanish pronunciation of the Timucuan word atimoqua, which means “lord” or “chief.”

-The Timucua probably numbered between 200,000 and 300,000 people that were organized into various chiefdoms, which all spoke a common language.
+TThe Timucua probably numbered between 200,000 and 300,000 people that were organized into various chiefdoms, which all spoke a common language.

-The earliest evidence of their presence in Florida dates to around 3000 BC.
+TThe earliest evidence of their presence in Florida dates to around 3000 BC.

 In 1492 AD, it is estimated that there were about 100,000 - 350,000 Native Americans living in the area now known as Florida.